-Let us now “examine” what are metaphors, why should we “employ” them in Sales and how can we make them “pay” us.
+Let us now “examine” what are metaphors and how to use them in Sales.
+Let us also see why should we “employ” metaphors in Sales and how can we make them “pay” us.
 Is it easy to use metaphors in Sales ?
 If it was easy, why everyone is not using them ?
 What makes them so “attractive” and “image-provoking” ?
 Will the use of metaphors “drive home” our point ?

 What is a Metaphor ?

 It is not clever use of words.
-It is more to do with the concept.
-It is a thought process.
+Metaphors have more to do with the concept.
+And it is a thought process.
 You elevate the thought process to a greater height.
 Man generally thinks in terms of metaphors and readily understands metaphors.
 That is because we all think in terms of images.
 And communicating through visuals is more easier and makes a great impact.

 Concept of Journey and Business “milestones” [which itself is a metaphor for achievements] is a good example that we can see in boardrooms and sales conferences.
 Other examples:

-- He is hooked on to his mobile device for the last hour or so.
+- He is hooked to his mobile device for the last hour or so.

 - You are rocking.